FlashDevelop vs nano

 Pro Built-in cheat sheet for shortcuts

-All command characters are shown at the bottom of the editor.
+Shortcuts for common commands are shown at the bottom of the editor.

 Pro Available on almost every Linux system as default